zulip/zulip/docs/production/install.md

 ## Step 2: Install Zulip

-To set up Zulip with the most common configuration, you can run the installer as follows:
+To set up Zulip with the most common configuration, run the installer as follows:

 ```bash
 sudo -s  # If not already root